-One-way traffic shall be controlled through the project in accordance with the California MUTCD and Caltrans Standard Plans T-11 and T-13 entitled "Traffic Control System for Lane Closure on Multilane Conventional Highways" and "Traffic Control System for Lane Closure on Two Lane Conventional Highways," and these special provisions.
-Night closure will not be permitted.
+One-way traffic shall be controlled through the project in accordance with the California Manual MUTCD and Caltrans Standard Plans T-11 and T-13 entitled "Traffic Control System for Lane Closure on Multilane

+Conventional Highways" and "Traffic Control System for Lane Closure on Two Lane Conventional Highways," and these special provisions.

-When traffic is under one-way control on unpaved areas, the cones shown along the centerline on the plan need not be placed.
+When traffic is under one way control on unpaved areas, the cones shown along the centerline on the plan need not be placed.